kevinschaffter/stork/README.md

 ### Loose Mode

 Disable strict mode to allow access to any key while maintaining type safety for schema-defined keys.
-This is useful if you are migrating to `zod-async-storage` and want to maintain access to keys that are not yet defined in schemas.
+This is useful if you are migrating to `@stork-tools/zod-async-storage` and want to maintain access to keys that are not yet defined in schemas.

 ```ts
 const storage = createAsyncStorage(schemas, { strict: false });